rathoreruchir7/paytm-wallet-assessment/README.md

 In PowerShell, set `$env:ADMIN_TOKEN` first and use the same Python command.
 Use the assigned URL from Render, not the example above.
 Do not publish the admin token.

-## AI disclosure

-The human supplied the exercise and asked for a working backend.
-AI chose the stack, locking strategy, idempotency schema, fixture workflow, tests, and deployment packaging, and generated the implementation and documentation.
-No claim is made that the human independently chose, reviewed, tested, or deployed these decisions.
-Update the disclosure only for work and review you actually perform before submitting.